taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ---

-# Component Selection / Trade-off Analysis
+# Component Selection / Trade off Analysis

 The process for selecting components was the following: